Why Do I Need a General Mobile Radio Service (GMRS) License?

 - Only available to individuals, aka no new business GMRS license (there are some that are grandfathered in, but that’s a different story circa 1987)

-- The license covers you and your immediate family (husband, wife, kids, grandkids, siblings, stepchildren, stepparents, grandparents, aunts, uncles, nieces, nephews, and in-laws).
+- The license covers you and your immediate family (spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, brothers, sisters, aunts, uncles, nieces, nephews, and in-laws).
 They do not need to live in the same household to be covered by your GMRS License.

 - If you have been convicted of a felony in the past, you will need to disclose more information as to the context of the charges (this does not mean you will automatically denied)